Alipsa/matrix/matrix-stats/README.md

 x: mean = 90.300, size = 20, sd = 4.879
 y: mean = 88.150, size = 20, sd = 7.242
 ```

+# Dependencies

+### Groovy
+This is groovy library so Groovy must be present.
+But in order to not interfere with
+your preferred groovy version, there is no direct dependency on groovy (i.e. you need to add it
+in you build script).
+Any version of Groovy >= 4 should work, possibly even older ones as well
+License: Apache 2.0

+### Matrix-core
+You need to include a dependency to matrix-core >= 1.3.0
+License: MIT

+### Apache Commons Math
+Used in the solver package and in some other places where we dont have a native implementation yet.
+License: Apache 2.0